rbheemana/Cobol-to-Hive/README.md

 Serde for Cobol Layout to Hive table

 #### Changes as of 2/8/2018
+1. Commented the util package so that compilation can be done without maven install.

+#### Changes as of 2/8/2018

 1. in `MainframeVBRecordReader.java`, on line 105, added cast as,
 ```java